fxpio/tug/doc/index.md

 ## 2) Setup the project

-This command install dependencies, configure the project, create the S3 bucket, package and deploy in AWS Cloud Formation, with API Gateway, Lambda and IAM.
+This command install dependencies, configure the project, create the S3 bucket, package and deploy in AWS Cloud Formation, with API Gateway, Lambda, SQS and IAM.

 ```
 $ yarn run setup